Out of School Program: Girls Ensemble

 Girls Ensemble is a performance group for girls aged 13-18.
 The criteria for participation is enthusiasm and the creative impulse to voice your ideas and feelings through theatre.
 The ensemble creates an original performance based on themes important to ensemble members using devised theatre methods.
 Girls Ensemble will perform their show with full production values for the public and for audiences of their peers through a Spring tour to area schools.

 Devised theatre is a collaborative process where the ensemble uses a variety of techniques– writing, improvisation, games, movement, brainstorming and more– to create original performance material.

 Girls Ensemble 2017

-The 2017 Girls Ensemble program will be presenting a public performance of their original theatre piece, currently titled What’s That Sound?, on Friday, February 17 at 7:30 pm in the Elayne P. Bernstein Theatre at Shakespeare & Company and a second public performance on Saturday, April 8th at the Spectrum Playhouse in Lee.
+The 2017 Girls Ensemble program presented a public performance of their original theatre piece, titled What’s That Sound?, on Friday, February 17 at 7:30 pm in the Elayne P. Bernstein Theatre at Shakespeare & Company and a second public performance on Saturday, April 8th at the Spectrum Playhouse in Lee.
 The show centered on a group waiting to board a bus to go to a protest.
 They all bring a lot of baggage, metaphorically and literally.
 As they chat, questions are posed about identity, race, gender, fear, age, history, and protest.
 Suitable for ages 10 and up.
 The performance is free of charge and open to the public.

 Members of Girls Ensemble performed for their peers in a school and community tour from late March to mid-April.
 They traveled to Richmond Consolidated, Hoosac Valley, and Miss Hall’s School.